Uruguayan cuisine

 The base of the country's diet is meat and animal products: primarily beef but also chicken, lamb, pig and sometimes fish.
-The preferred cooking methods for meats and vegetables are still boiling and roasting, although modernization has popularized frying (see milanesas and chivitos).
-Meanwhile, wheat and fruit are generally served fried (torta frita and pasteles), comfited (rapadura and ticholos de banana), and sometimes baked (rosca de chicharrones), a new modern style.
-Bushmeat comes from mulitas and carpinchos.
-Regional fruits like butia and pitanga are commonly used for flavoring caña, along with quinotos and nísperos.

-Although Uruguay has considerable native flora and fauna, with the exception of yerba mate, native plants and animals largely do not figure into Uruguayan cuisine.
-Wine is also a popular drink.
-Other spirits consumed in Uruguay are caña, grappa, lemon-infused grappa, and grappamiel (a grappa honey liquour).
+The preferred cooking methods for meats and vegetables are still boiling and roasting, although modernization has popularized frying.
+Although Uruguay has considerable native flora and fauna, with the exception of yerba mate, native plants and animals are largely absent from Uruguayan cuisine.
+Popular sweets are membrillo quince jam and dulce de leche.